Cologne, Germany

 Holding hands: In the gay village around Schaafenstraße, Rudolfplatz, and the Belgisches Viertel, holding hands is completely unremarkable — even at 2am on a weeknight.
 In the city center and along the Rheinufer, you'll blend in without issue.
 Outer districts like Chorweiler are more conservative, but incidents are rare rather than common.

 Hotel check-in: You will not encounter issues at any hotel in Cologne.
 Double beds for same-sex couples are standard across all price categories.
-The properties in and around Kwartier Latäng — Hotel im Wasserturm, 25hours Hotel The Circle — have staff who've been checking in queer couples for years without a second glance.
+The properties in and around Kwartier Latäng — Hotel im Wasserturm, 25hours Hotel The Circle — have staff who've been checking in same-sex couples for years without a second glance.

 Taxis and rideshares: Cologne taxi drivers are professional and unremarkable about picking up same-sex couples, including from obviously gay venues.
 Uber and Bolt operate normally.
 No special precautions needed beyond standard late-night awareness.

-Public spaces and parks: Volksgarten in Neustadt-Süd has historically been a queer gathering space in summer — same-sex couples relaxing on the lawns are part of the regular scenery.
+Public spaces and parks: Volksgarten in Neustadt-Süd has historically been a LGBTQ+ gathering space in summer — same-sex couples relaxing on the lawns are part of the regular scenery.
 Rhine beaches and parks throughout the central districts feel comfortable and safe.

 Late night: The late-night U-Bahn home from Rudolfplatz is generally fine — this is not a city where you need to be hypervigilant about who sees you leaving a gay bar.
 Like any major European city, stay aware after 3am near major transit hubs, particularly around the Hauptbahnhof, where transient populations can gather.
 But the risk profile is petty crime, not anti-LGBTQ+ violence.

 Trans travelers: Germany's Self-ID law (SBGG), effective since November 2024, significantly improved legal recognition.
-Cologne's queer community is broadly trans-inclusive, with dedicated support networks and visible trans representation year-round, not just during Pride.
+Cologne's LGBTQ+ community is broadly trans-inclusive, with dedicated support networks and visible trans representation year-round, not just during Pride.
 Rubicon e.V. offers trans-specific counseling and support.

 Verbal harassment: Rare in central Cologne and the gay village.
 Isolated incidents are possible late at night in areas with heavy alcohol consumption (anywhere in the world, frankly), but Cologne's social culture actively pushes back against homophobia in a way that's visible and genuine.
 The NS-Dokumentationszentrum near the city center documents what Germany's LGBTQ+ community endured under the Nazis — the Rosa Winkel (Pink Triangle) history is handled with real weight there, and visiting grounds the whole Pride-week energy in something important.